-Bachelor of Science in Systems Engineering
+Offering the Bachelor of Science degree in Systems

 Systems Engineering is an interdisciplinary and structured approach to designing and deploying successful systems.
 The Systems Engineering degree blends engineering, systems thinking, and management topics.
 Systems Engineering addresses the business and technical needs of all stakeholders throughout the entire design process, from concept to production to operation to disposal.
 In this major, engineering techniques and a systems approach are combined to produce graduates who are highly valued for their problem solving and managerial skills.